 The Benefits of Compression Socks

-While compression socks can’t cure or reverse varicose veins, they can provide significant relief from these uncomfortable side effects.
+While compression socks for women and men can’t cure or reverse varicose veins, they can provide significant relief from these uncomfortable side effects.
 They can be of particular help in situations that aggravate the poor circulation behind varicose veins, such as prolonged standing or sitting, pregnancy, or long-haul travel.

 As a result, compression socks have become a mainstay in treating vein problems.
 Initially created as a medical garment, compression socks provide gentle pressure to the legs and ankles.
 It’s this pressure that helps arteries relax, lets vein valves function properly, and allows blood to flow more freely back to the heart.